dgarrs/RhizCom/README.md

 Files include.
 1. Amplicon sequence analysis: R script, metadata, ASV sequence table, taxonomy table, and CFUs.
-2. Metagenome analysis: R script.
+2. Metagenome analyses: R script.

 Other data used in the study and procesed data can be found in the supplementary material of the paper.